-In 1753, France and Britain both claimed the vast territory beyond the Allegheny Mountains known as the Ohio Valley.
+In 1753, France and Britain both claimed the vast territory beyond the Allegheny Mountains known as the Ohio River Valley.
 Alarmed by the aggressive actions of the French, Governor Robert Dinwiddie received Crown approval to demand French withdrawal from the western lands claimed by Virginia.
 Pending refusal, Dinwiddie also had permission to drive the French out by force of arms.

 Twenty-one-year-old Major George Washington, newly appointed adjutant of the colony's southern district, immediately volunteered to be Dinwiddie's emissary to the French.
-Although he had no prior military service, spoke no French or Native dialects, and was inexperienced in matters of diplomacy, Washington did have some factors laying in his favor.
+Although he had no prior military service, spoke no French or Native languages, and was inexperienced in matters of diplomacy, Washington did have some factors in his favor.
 Washington was the half-brother of the late Lawrence Washington, a former adjutant of the militia and half-pay British officer.
-In addition, Washington was also closely aligned with the powerful Fairfax family.
+In addition, Washington was closely aligned with the powerful Fairfax family.
 Further, he was no stranger to the hardships of frontier travel having worked as a surveyor.
 Washington was also aided by his eagerness to gain a commission in the British Army.

 On October 31, 1753, Washington received his commission and departed Williamsburg.
 He enlisted the assistance of a French-speaking interpreter, four experienced woodsmen, and well-known surveyor Christopher Gist who was knowledgeable in the customs and, to some degree, the language of native peoples in the region.
 Gist served as guide, translator, and assistant.